Talk to us, ask us questions! Here's a little bit of about our team members, so you can get to know us more.

 “Intercultural exchange offers the unique opportunity to strengthen a colorful pluralism, break down prejudices and build bridges.
 Intercultural exchange must not stop at lesbian, gay, bisexual and transgender people or alternative family forms.
 QueerExchange acts as an important mouthpiece here, makes diverse sexual and gender identities visible at AFS and is particularly accessible to everyone * at any time.”

 Julia (Thailand 1993/94) is a founding member of QueerExchange.
 She was guest sister nine times for AFSers from seven countries.
 From her sending experience, she says:

 “In the beginning, future exchange students and their families had concerns about whether a 'non-traditional' queer host family might be the right choice.
-In the meantime, more and more Hopees are opening up to this diversity in their exchange year and perceive them as enrichment and normality. "
+In the meantime, more and more Hopees are opening up to this diversity in their exchange year and perceive it as enrichment and normality.”